FarzamMohammadi/learnaholic/OOP/Fundamentals.md

 - **Key Points**:
   - **Compile-time Polymorphism (Method Overloading)**:
-    - Same method name with different signatures (parameters).
+    - Same method name with different signatures (parameters)
-    - Resolved at compile time.
+    - Resolved at compile time based on method signatures
+    - Also known as static binding or early binding

-  - **Runtime Polymorphism (Method Overriding)**:
+  - **Runtime Polymorphism**:
+    - Also known as dynamic binding or late binding
+    - Resolved at runtime based on the object's actual type
+    - Implemented through:
+      - **Method Overriding**:
-    - Derived classes override methods of the base class using the `virtual` and `override` keywords.
+        - Derived classes override methods of the base class using the `virtual` and `override` keywords
-    - Resolved at runtime based on the object's actual type.
-  - **Polymorphism through Interfaces**:
+      - **Interface-based Polymorphism**:
-    - Allows for swapping implementations without changing dependent code.
+        - Allows for swapping implementations without changing dependent code
-    - Enables code to be flexible and extensible.
+        - Enables code to be flexible and extensible
-    - Fundamental for adhering to the Dependency Inversion Principle.
+        - Fundamental for adhering to the Dependency Inversion Principle

 - **Goals**:
-  - Enable flexibility and integration by allowing objects to be treated as instances of their parent class or interface.
+  - Enable flexibility and integration by allowing objects to be treated as instances of their parent class or interface
-  - Promote code reuse and maintainability.
+  - Promote code reuse and maintainability
-  - Allow switching of implementations without modifying existing code, facilitating easier maintenance and testing.
+  - Allow switching of implementations without modifying existing code, facilitating easier maintenance and testing

-- **Example: Compile-time and Runtime Polymorphism**
+- **Example 1: Compile-time Polymorphism (Method Overloading)**
     ```csharp
-    // Method Overloading (Compile-time Polymorphism)
     public class Calculator
     {
         public int Add(int a, int b)